Duet3D/wiki-content/User_manual/RepRapFirmware/CAN_limitations.md

 * In firmware 3.5 the machine coordinates in the object model are updated in semi-real-time (every 250ms) instead of at tne end of each move; however this does not work for axes driven by a CAN-connected expansion board.

 ## Additional limitations in firmware 3.4 and earlier
-* When filament monitors are configured on expansion boards, the "calibrated" values in the object model are not updated; however they can be queried using M591 as usual.
 * Input shaping is not supported on axis motors driven by expansion boards.
 * Cold extrusion prevention is not enforced on extruders driven from CAN-connected expansion boards.